nurykim/ChemTrack/README.md

 ### Notes
 - Regularly check that chemical stocks are being managed properly.
 - Keep the `index.html` file online if you or your teammates need shared access, such as through Google Drive.
 Changes made to a downloaded local copy will only be visible on your own computer (your Sheets URL, your Anthropic API key, and the expiry threshold).
+- Remember: your App script and API key contains personal data. **Treat it like a password**.
-- As you may have noticed, this app can be used by anyone to manage almost anything, like 50ml tubes.
+- As you may have noticed, this app can be used by anyone to manage almost anything, like 50ml tubes or a milk carton in your home fridge.
 PubChem and SDS features may not apply, but the app will still function normally.

 ---